Miserlou/DirtyShare/README.md

 DirtyShare is a "Peer to Peer" filesharing system written in pure Javascript with Socket.io and Node.js.

-It's called DirtyShare because it's dirty as hell across the whole stack, from the concept to the code to use case.
+It's called DirtyShare because it's dirty as hell across the whole stack, from the concept to the code to the use case.

 ## About